 You know this.
 I know this.
 Everyone knows this.

-One important part of being in a good place financially is having an emergency fund in place.
 While experts have different opinions as to how much you should have in an emergency fund, almost all agree that some emergency fund is necessary.

 After I go over emergency-fund basics, I’ll explain why you may want to have a separate emergency fund from your spouses, and why women need to save an emergency fund.